thoroftroy/Old-Projects/README.md

 # Old-Projects
 ------------------------------------
-This is just for my old projects that I don't plan on working on anymore I will try to upload a basic description of each one as I go.
+This is just for my old projects that I don't plan on working on anymore, they are mostly in ZIPPED folders so they aren't super confienent to access
 ------------------------------------